Mitzpe Kinneret Lookout and Ein Akub Spring in the Mevo Hama Forest

 ViSITING MITZPE KINNERET LOOKOUT AND EIN AKUB:

-Enter “מצפה כנרת מנדל” into Waze.
+Directions: Enter “מצפה כנרת מנדל” into Waze.
 If you are unable to enter the Hebrew, enter "Ein Akub" into Waze.
 This will take you to the main road through the Mevo Hama Forest.
-An arrowed sign to the first turn-off on the left from close to the beginning of this road indicates the way to the lookout.
+An arrowed sign by the first turn-off on the left close to the beginning of this road indicates the way to the lookout.

-At the lookout is a sign identifying the places you are viewing.
-This includes Kibbutz Tel Kazir below you and Tiberias on the far side of Lake Kinneret.
-On a clear day, you can see the Upper Galilee, including Mount Canaan, Tzfat and Mount Meron.
-There is a recording in Hebrew describing this site and explaining about the indiscriminate shelling on the Jewish settlements below, particularly on Kibbutz Tel Kazir, from the nearby Syrian village of Tawfik.
-Another recording tells us about Kinneret Mandel who died in a terrorist attack in Gush Etzion.
-This site is named in her memory.
-There are picnic tables, although none of them are shaded.
+A sign at the lookout identifies the places you are viewing.
+These include Kibbutz Tel Kazir below you and Tiberias on the far side of Lake Kinneret.
+On a clear day you can see Mount Canaan, Tzfat and Mount Meron in the Upper Galilee.
+A recording in Hebrew provides information about this site and explains about the indiscriminate shelling on the Jewish settlements below from the nearby Syrian village of Tawfik, and particularly on Kibbutz Tel Kazir.
+Another recording is about Kinneret Mandel who died in a terrorist attack in Gush Etzion, and for whom this site is named.
+There are picnic tables, although none are shaded.

-Continue a bit further along the Mevo Forest road and you will come to Ein Akub.
-You can also enter "Ein Akub" into Waze.
+Continue by car a bit further along the Mevo Forest road and you will come to Ein Akub.
+You can also enter “Ein Akub” into Waze.
 This is a pleasant place for a picnic.
-It has a spring, but no pool.
-There is a very pleasant path around the spring, but no opportunity for the kids to get wet There are plenty of shaded picnic tables.
+There is a spring, but no pool.
+There is a very pleasant path around the spring, but nowhere for kids to get wet.
+There are plenty of shaded picnic tables.

 ABOUT THE CIRCULAR HIKE: